 ABC analysis of inventory

 As illustrated above, the ABC inventory analysis is for inventory management method to determine the value of inventory items and their significance for the business.
 These items are ranked based on demand as well as demand and risk data.
-This classification aids leaders in identifying the products or services vital to their organisation ’s financial success.
+This classification aids leaders in identifying the products or services vital to their organization’s financial success.

 Typically, the inventory items of the ABC analysis of inventory are categorized into three classes.
 While A items are the most critical stock-keeping units (SKUs) due to high sales volume or profitability, B and C items are considered less important.
 Some businesses use even more than these three categories and go beyond (e.g., A to F).